jovian-explorer/exo_k/README.md

   * by changing the pressure/temperature grid
 * To create tables for a mix of gases using tables for individual gases.
 * Test various assumptions in an integrated radiative transfer framework.

-To learn how to use `exo_k`, please look at the tutorial Jupyter Notebook
+To learn how to use `exo_k`, you can generate the documentation by running `make -C doc` (or by simply running `make` in the `doc/` folder).
+The documentation will be generated in the doc/html folder (you can open the index.html file to check it out).
+You can also simply follow the tutorial jupyter notebook `doc/tutorial-exo_k.ipynb`.

 Have fun!